Below are the most Frequently Asked Questions we get at the WRC. For any additional questions or comments contact us at 248-858-0958.

 The Oakland County Water Resources Commissioners Office is responsible for a myriad of environmental issues.
 Under the authority granted by state law, the Water Resources Commissioner has control over legally established drainage systems under his jurisdiction.
 He also has duties and responsibilities authorized by the courts and the Oakland County Board of Commissioners.
 Those duties include such things as operating water and wastewater systems, managing engineering and construction projects and establishing and conducting environmental programs.
-Additional, he is responsible for dealing with pollution prevention efforts, soil erosion control and enforcement along with a wide range of educational programs for Oakland County residents of all ages.
+Additionally, he is responsible for dealing with pollution prevention efforts, soil erosion control and enforcement, along with a wide range of educational programs for Oakland County residents of all ages.

 Who is the Water Resources Commissioner?

 The Water Resources Commissioner is Jim Nash.
 First elected by the residents of Oakland County in 2012, Commissioner Nash is in his first, four-year term.
 Prior to being elected Water Resources Commissioner, he was a four term Oakland County Commissioner representing Farmington Hills.